Tai peoples: Languages

-Tai languages spoken today use incredibly diverse scripts, from Chinese Characters to Abugida scripts.
+Tai languages spoken today use incredibly diverse scripts, from Chinese characters to abugida scripts.
 The high diversity of Kra–Dai languages in southern China possibly points to the origin of the Kra–Dai language family in southern China.
 The Tai branch moved south into Southeast Asia only around 1000 AD.

 Chinese epigraphic materials from Chu texts show clear substrate influence predominantly from Tai-Kadai, and a few items of Austroasiatic and Hmong-Mien origin.

 External relationships

-In a paper published in 2004, Linguist Laurent Sagart hypothesized that the proto-Tai–Kadai language originated as an Austronesian language that migrants carried from Taiwan to mainland China.
+In a paper published in 2004, the linguist Laurent Sagart hypothesized that the proto-Tai–Kadai language originated as an Austronesian language that migrants carried from Taiwan to mainland China.
 Afterwards, the language was then heavily influenced by local languages from Sino-Tibetan, Hmong–Mien, or other families, borrowing much vocabulary and converging typologically.
 Later, Sagart (2008) introduces a numeral-based model of Austronesian phylogeny, in which Tai-Kadai is considered as a later form of FATK, a branch of Austronesian belonging to subgroup Puluqic developed in Taiwan, whose speakers migrated back to the mainland, both to Guangdong, Hainan and northern Vietnam around the second half of the 3rd millennium BCE.
 Upon their arrival in this region, they underwent linguistic contact with an unknown population, resulting in a partial relexification of FATK vocabulary.
 On the other hand, Weera Ostapirat supports a coordinate relationship between Tai-Kadai and Austronesian, based on a number of phonological correspondences.
 The following are Tai-Kadai and Austronesian lexical items showing the genetic connection between these two language families: